Locations Contact

 Relief Text

-Heel Pain Treatment at Foot & Ankle Specialty Group
+Heel Pain Treatment at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc.

-If you’re suffering from heel pain, our team at Foot & Ankle Specialty Group can help.
+If you’re suffering from heel pain, our team at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. can help.
 Whether you require an in-office treatment or surgery, we will be with you every step of the way.
 We are a professional, nurturing female doctor group specializing in foot and ankle correction for both injury and conditions.
 Founded by Dr. Salma Aziz in 2001, our podiatry clinic also includes the talents of Dr. Petrina Yokay and Dr. Jessica Arneson.
 Our mission is to get you back to your activities and life.

 Non-Surgical Treatment Options